 Understand that when someone is in withdrawal, they probably won't hear what you have to say; they are only focused on scoring drugs or alcohol and getting high.
 Once they are high again, you may be able to get through to them more easily.

-Let your loved one know that you will do everything to get them professional help, BUT, you will do nothing to fuel their addiction.
+Let your loved one know that you love them so much that you will do everything to get them professional help, BUT, you will do nothing to fuel their addiction.
+That's love.

 Isn't it Time to Reach Out?